OrgPad-com/volcano/README.md

 ```

 You can call it from REPL or put it inside `-main` and running it via `lein run`.
 It will copy the non-excluded static
 resources to the build directory.
-Then, it builds a single html file for each defined site.
+Then, it builds a single html file for each defined page.

 ## Structure of config map